 - Function of the product.

 So, for example, products sold in the UK and Ireland must have the above information in English.
 Likewise, products sold in Greece must be in Greek, and Switzerland requires French, German and Italian.

 Ingredients in a product have to be listed using their “International Nomenclature of Cosmetics Ingredients” (INCI) names.
-Therefore, no matter where in the EU the product is sold, the ingredient names will be the same.
+Therefore, no matter where in Europe the product is sold, the ingredient names will be the same.

 Reporting Non-Compliant Cosmetics in the UK